TonyMontania/games-tracker/README.md

 ## 🤝 Contribute
 Contributions are welcome!
 Follow these steps:
-1. Make fork of the project.
+1. Fork the project
 2. Create your branch (`git checkout -b feature/new-function`)
-3. Commit your changes (`git commit -m ‘Add new feature’`)
+3. Commit your changes (`git commit -m "Add new feature"`)
 4. Push to the branch (`git push origin feature/new-function`)
 5. Open a Pull Request